Car Accident Statute of Limitations

 An uninsured motorist claim applies when the at-fault party’s insurance is not enough to fully pay your damages for your injuries.
 In the event that you have uninsured motorists or underinsured motorist coverage, then that will apply as well.
 The statute of limitations in Florida for filing a claim for automobile accident injuries is four years from the date of the accident.

 Were you or a loved one seriously injured after a motor vehicle crash in Florida and have questions about the state’s car accident statute of limitations?

-Contact our dedicated Tampa Bay car accident lawyers at Perenich The Law Firm today for a free confidential consultation and case evaluation.
+Contact our dedicated Tampa Bay car accident lawyers at Perenich Law Injury Attorneys today for a free confidential consultation and case evaluation.

 Let our experience work for you.